Thomah/helm-charts/charts/souvenirs/README.md

 # Souvenirs

-[Souvenirs](https://github.com/souvenirs/) is an open sourced solution for collaborative project management.
+**Souvenirs** is an open sourced web app to take pictures and organize them.

 ## Introduction